Persian Almond & Rosewater Cake

 Whilst having a bit of a spring clean I got distracted (as I normally do) by my countless recipe books, some of which I haven’t opened in forever.
-So instead of carrying on with my spring clean and eating the proverbial frog on the plate, I did what all great procrastinators do and I grabbed a coffee and sat down to read and lost about two hours pouring over recipes and meals that I haven’t eaten in years.
+So instead of carrying on with my spring clean and eating the proverbial frog on the plate, I did what all great procrastinators do and I grabbed a coffee and sat down to read and lost about two hours poring over recipes and meals that I haven’t eaten in years.

-One of the books I came across was ‘St Michael, Sweet Temptation’, It was a cookery book produced by M&S. If you have never heard of this book I am not entirely surprised as it’s older than I am, however if you do ever come across one in a charity shop it is a must buy, snatch it off of who ever is about to purchase it and spend the potential 50p (I think that is the going rate for a book in a charity shop now a days?) and take it home and cherish it forever.
+One of the books I came across was ‘St Michael, Sweet Temptation’, It was a cookery book produced by M&S. If you have never heard of this book I am not entirely surprised as it’s older than I am, however if you do ever come across one in a charity shop it is a must buy, snatch it off of whoever is about to purchase it and spend the potential 50p (I think that is the going rate for a book in a charity shop now a day?) and take it home and cherish it forever.
 You will be glad you did!

 This book was passed down to me by my mum when I bought my first house and I will always remember making my first ever batch of profiteroles myself and they didn’t rise at all not even a smidge, in-fact I burnt the lot and had to throw them away.
 However, this is a book I now always go back to when I want a classic pastry recipe and it hasn’t failed me since the disastrous little black disks that were desperate to call themselves profiteroles but never made the cut!
 I will post a recipe for a fool proof choux pastry in my next blog but for now i’ll leave you with this yummy version of a lime and almond rosewater drizzle cake which I found the recipe for scribbled on a piece of paper and later used as a bookmark in this book.
 Thank heavens for procrastination!